Welcome to the Center for Immunology

 B.) Required training: All training must be complete to gain access to RBMS buildings

-• Bloodborne Pathogen training
+• Bloodborne Pathogen Training

-University Health and Safety offers two Bloodborne Pathogen training courses for University of Minnesota faculty, students, staff, guest researchers, and volunteers.
+• University Health and Safety offers two Bloodborne Pathogen training courses for University of Minnesota faculty, students, staff, guest researchers, and volunteers.
 Taking either one of these trainings will satisfy access requirements for building access in an open lab environment.

-1. First: choose which training you will need to take.
+• Choose which training you will need to take.

-5. Be sure that you are taking the appropriate training: Bloodborne Pathogen Building Access only for those requiring access to open labs OR Bloodborne Pathogen Annual OSHA Requirement for those working with BBP in the lab.
+• Be sure that you are taking the appropriate training: Bloodborne Pathogen Building Access only for those requiring access to open labs OR Bloodborne Pathogen Annual OSHA Requirement for those working with BBP in the lab.

-D.) U Card Verification: Bring your U Card and another form of ID to the WMBB info desk and fill out “Bldg-Mgmt Info Form”.
+D.) U Card Verification: Bring your U Card and another form of ID to the WMBB info desk and fill out the “Bldg-Mgmt Info Form”.

 5. HIPPA: